iree-org/iree/docs/website/docs/guides/ml-frameworks/pytorch.md

 !!! note
-    The conversion to bytecode before passing the module to IREE is needed to cross the border from the Torch-MLIR MLIR CAPI to the IREE MLIR CAPI.
+    The conversion to bytecode before passing the module to IREE is needed to cross the border from the Torch-MLIR MLIR C API to the IREE MLIR C API.

 ### Load the VM flatbuffer into IREE